wasmCloud/krustlet-wasmcloud-provider/demos/wascc/greet/README.md

 An example that will greet the user with an HTTP response.

-It is meant to be a simple demo for the wascc-provider with Krustlet.
+It is meant to be a simple demo for the wasmcloud-provider with Krustlet.

 ## Running the example